nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 4.3 Saving the data :

-All tCheck data (i.e. contact details, ingredient data, sales data) are saved in the hard disk automatically after any command that changes the data.
+All tCheck data (i.e. ingredient data, sales data, employees' data) will be saved in the hard disk as json file automatically after each command executes.
 There is no need to save manually by entering any command.

+ **:information_source: Notes:**<br>
+ * User should not attempt to make any change in all data files.

 ## Command summary <a name="command-summary"></a>